A Week After Maria, Many Americans Still Haven't Heard From Loved Ones In Puerto Rico

 “We went to all the houses and spoke to their neighbors, we took back a list of more than 20 families,” Capó continued.
 “When we arrived to the metropolitan area we had on and off signal, and we spent the whole night calling families and the press and we got in touch via Zello to the U.S. We continued doing this until we ran out of gas, then Univision contacted me to continue the work.”

-On Monday, Capó and another Univision freelancer went to the west coast and came back with 20 more families to reconnect.
+On Monday, Capó and Univision reporter Nicolás Hernández went to the west coast and came back with 20 more families to reconnect.
 They also got photos and video of all them to show loved ones in the diaspora.

 “When their family members see them or hear them, they feel as if they are here with them,” Capó said.
 “It’s a true labor of love.”